EndoTaishi/CLASSIC/tools/metASCIILoader/README.md

 To run the program, use the following command:

-`bin/metASCIILoader [file.MET] [longitude] [latitude] [containsLeaps]`
+`bin/metASCIILoader [file.MET/csv] [longitude] [latitude] [containsLeaps]`

-Where *longitude* and *latitude* are the desired real values for the local file and the *file.MET* is your local met file. *containsLeaps* is a logical switch.
+Where *longitude* and *latitude* are the desired real values for the local file and the *file.MET or file.csv* is your local met file. *containsLeaps* is a logical switch.
 True if your input file contains leap years, i.e. years that contain Feb 29th, false if not.
 It is expecting either 'true' or 'false'.

 The provided longitude and latitude values will be written as a property in the netcdf file.